all-ride/ride-web/manual/Core/Controllers.md

 You can override the _preAction_ and the _postAction_ method if needed.
 These methods take no arguments and are invoked before and after every action of your controller.
-The _preAction_ method should return a boolean to state if the main action should be invoked.
+The _preAction_ method should return a boolean to state if the requested action should be invoked.

          use ride\web\mvc\controller\AbstractController;